Take a Long Look at Your Current System

 Design Your New System

-Before you ever begin to move files, you need to spend some time designing your new system.
+Before you even begin to move files, you need to spend some time designing your new system.
 Having a plan going in will make it much easier for you to set up a system that works for your whole team.
 Diving in and hitting that big “Migrate” button without a design in place is like dumping all the contents of a house into a moving truck and hoping to be able to find your second-favorite pair of boots later when you need them.

 Using the knowledge you gained when you looked at your old system, start designing a new SharePoint system that will work well for your team.
 Often, a planned model can be more efficient and intuitive than one that has grown organically, so look for ways to optimize your new system.
 You may need to build out sites, document libraries, and create metadata to keep your new system running well.